vtluug/docker-manifests/README.md

 * 7004: funkwhale
 * dex: ???

+Other apps also use internal ports for communication:
+* 6000: mariadb for wiki

 ### Apps to be implemented after main apps (in order of priority)
 dex, wadsworth, funkwhale, bash, minecraft, jitsi, map, syncthing-relay, caddy (for QUIC), some monitoring things (elk, prometheous, portainer, watchtower, ???)